Welcome to our

 - Teacher: Ben Dickson

-This course is open to all WCSD Education Technology Specialists (ETS) in their first two years of employment.
+This course is open to all WCSD Education Technology Specialists (ETS) in their first two years of employment as well as any more experienced ETS who wish to refresh their knowledge.
 This course will count toward ETS Academy Certification.
 Topics covered include professionalism, i-SAFE curriculum, Windows environment, Microsoft K-6 curriculum, SkillPort training, student management in the computer lab, 21st Century Learning dimensions, Web 2.0, and MAP tests.

 This course is designed to provide intermediate level instruction in conversational Spanish for WCSD employees.
 As our demographics continue to change, instruction for effective communication and language acquisition is necessary to strengthen family/ school partnerships.
 This course is designed for individuals who are interested in improving their ability to converse with Spanish-speaking parents/families, students, and colleagues in the workplace.
 This is an on-line course.
 The instructor will provide video lessons and integrate fun exercises in speaking Spanish in a webinar setting.
 Participants will work on-line on the Duolingo platform to complete language exercises.
 Coursework will cover present tense verb conjugations, extended school-related vocabulary, and customer service vocabulary.